 There are five small individual assignments, three of which were designed to encourage you to apply brand concepts to your own personal brand.
-See "The Scoop" portion of the syllabus for their due dates, and the appendix portion of the syllabus for instructions for each assignment.
+See the schedule on page 4 for their due dates, and the appendix portion of the syllabus for instructions for each assignment.
 Although these will be graded, their primary purpose is to generate discussion in class.